genropy/genropy_saved/docs/genro/miscellaneous/textmate.rst

 Shortcuts
 =========

+    Here some general advices for shortcuts:

-    .. note:: To use shortcuts, write the shortcut, then press the *Tab* key.
+    * To use shortcuts, write the shortcut, then press the *Tab* key.
+    * Many shortcuts will create some fields with two exclamation mark (``!!``) as begin string.
+      The ``!!`` feature allows to create a multilanguage :ref:`genro_project`.
+For more information, check the :ref:`genro_languages` documentation page.

 .. _shortcuts_web:

 Web shortcuts